jjkester/fosdem24-mutation-testing/README.md

 ## PDF version

-A PDF version of the slides will be made available after the talk.
+A PDF version of the slides will be made available as release after the talk.